2018-14 | August 2020

 Examining the Sources of Excess Return Predictability: Stochastic Volatility or Market Inefficiency?

-We use a consumption based asset pricing model to show that the predictability of excess returns on risky assets can arise from only two sources: (1) stochastic volatility of model variables, or (2) departures from rational expectations that give rise to predictable investor forecast errors and market inefficiency.
-From an empirical perspective, we investigate whether 1-month ahead excess returns on stocks can be predicted using measures of consumer sentiment and excess return momentum, while controlling directly and indirectly for the presence of stochastic volatility.
-A variable that interacts the 12-month sentiment change with recent return momentum is a robust predictor of excess stock returns both in-sample and out-of-sample.
-The predictive power of this variable derives mainly from periods when sentiment has been declining and return momentum is negative, forecasting a further decline in the excess stock return.
-These are also periods when investors pay increased attention to the stock market, as measured by a Google search volume index.
+We use a consumption based asset pricing model to show that the predictability of excess returns on risky assets can arise from only two sources: (1) stochastic volatility of model variables, or (2) predictable investor forecast errors that give rise to market inefficiency.
+While controlling for stochastic volatility, we find that a variable which interacts the 12-month consumer sentiment change with recent return momentum is a robust predictor of excess stock returns both in-sample and out-of-sample.
+The predictive power of this variable derives mainly from periods when sentiment has been declining and return momentum is negative---periods that coincide with heightened investor attention to the stock market as measured by a Google search volume index.
 The resulting pessimism appears to motivate many investors to sell stocks, putting further downward pressure on stock prices, which contributes to a lower excess stock return over the next month.

 Download PDF (pdf, 838.2 kb)